 - To evaluate sources for bias and credibility.

 - To engage with outside speakers and authorities with confidence and professional poise.

 CSAD’s programs are always evolving and responsive to current issues.
-During 2020-21, we produced twelve live-streamed events.
-This year, we expect some combination of in-person and virtual events and opportunities to work with two newly-hired post-doctoral fellows (a historian and a political scientist).
 Responsibilities include, but are not limited to:

 - Projects for which Associates have major responsibilities, such as voting guides or student-led panels on current issues.